CI-Connect/connect-client/README.md

 ### Example submission

-Now let's create a test script for execution of 10 jobs on the OSG.
-*Create working directory (and logfile subdirectory)* that will be synched with the remote host on OSG Connect.
+Now let's create a test script for execution of 10 jobs on the OSG. **Create working directory (and logfile subdirectory)** that will be synched with the remote host on the OSG Connect server.

 	$ mkdir ~/working-dir
 	$ mkdir ~/working-dir/log